Siemens Avenio: The Hague

 HTM Personenvervoer of The Hague in the Netherlands, the operator of the city's tram network, announced in November 2011 the purchase of 40 Avenio trams.
-They will be 35 m long at a width of 2.55 m with a seating capacity of 70 and a standing capacity of 168.
-The contract is worth 100 million euro including driver training and spare parts.
+They are 35 m long at a width of 2.55 m with a seating capacity of 70 and a standing capacity of 168.
+The contract is worth 100 million euro, including driver training and spare parts.
 They are being built in Wien Simmering, with the bogies in Graz.
 In March 2014 it was announced a further 20 trams were being ordered.
 The first (5003) entered service on 2 November 2015 on Route 2.
 Power and braking is controlled by pedals.
 Additional orders for another 20 and 10 vehicles, have brought the total to 70 Avenio trams in The Hague.